ZephyrLib/se-radio-transmission-protocol/README.md

 2. Antenna set to trigger the PB
 ### 2 API Usage
 #### 2.1 Protocol Initialization
-Before opening any connections the protocol must be initialized with `ConnectionProtocol.Init` method.
+Before opening any connections the protocol must be initialized with `TransmissionProtocol.Init` method.

 Initialization Arguments:
 1. [`IMyRadioAntenna` antenna] Antenna to use in transmission